Rooney Mara: 2010–2016: Breakthrough and critical acclaim

-In 2010, Mara portrayed Erica Albright, Mark Zuckerberg's ex-girlfriend, in David Fincher's biographical drama film The Social Network.
+In 2010, Mara played Erica Albright, Mark Zuckerberg's ex-girlfriend, in David Fincher's biographical drama film The Social Network.
 The same year, Mara was cast as the lead in a film adaptation of The Girl with the Dragon Tattoo, the first of the Millennium book trilogy by Stieg Larsson.
 She played Lisbeth Salander, a brilliant but troubled computer hacker who helps journalist Mikael Blomkvist (Daniel Craig) solve a series of murders.
 Mara won the role over several other actresses after two and a half months of auditions and screen tests.
 David Fincher directed the film, with Scott Rudin producing.
 The Girl Who Played with Fire and The Girl Who Kicked the Hornets' Nest were planned to be adapted as well, depending on the film's box office performance.
-Fincher initially did not picture Mara as the character but changed his mind after she auditioned.
+Fincher initially did not picture Mara as the character, but changed his mind after she auditioned.
 He convinced executives at Columbia Pictures to cast her for the part.

 Fincher's The Girl with the Dragon Tattoo began shooting in Sweden in September 2010.
 Mara did not consider the film to be a remake, but another interpretation of the novel.
 "I plan on giving my interpretation of the character," she stated to Variety.
 Mara's long brown hair was cut short and dyed black, in a style reminiscent of 1970s punk and 1980s goth fashions.
 She also had her ears pierced four times, and had her brow and right nipple pierced for the role.
 Her nose and lip piercings were fake.
 She kept the nipple piercing so that it would not need to be re-pierced for a sequel.
 Mara's eyebrows were bleached, and she wore a temporary dragon tattoo.
 She began preparing for the role by starting to skateboard and kickbox, and underwent dialect and computer training.
 She also visited Stockholm, the setting of the novel.
 The film was released on December 20, 2011.
 Mara received universal critical acclaim and was nominated for the Golden Globe Award for Best Performance by an Actress in a Motion Picture – Drama for her performance.
 On January 24, 2012, she received her first nomination for the Academy Award for Best Actress.